 If you do not recognize the God of Abraham, Isaac and Jacob, the God of Israel, who made a covenant of GRACE with Abraham and "credited righteousness" to him by faith (Genesis 15:6), then you do not know the one true God and you will perish in your sin.
 But if you know Him as your God and have put your faith in His Son Jesus Christ for forgiveness and life, then you are even now, at this moment, one of His chosen ones, for apart from His Spirit you could not and would not trust in Christ and desire to obey His Word.
 And all of us who are so chosen by God and have put our faith in Jesus Christ are "Abraham's seed and heirs according to God's promise" (Galatians 3:29).
 What an amazing God we worship and serve!!
 And He will receive every person who comes to Him in Jesus' name.
 If you have not done that, you can do it at this moment by confessing your sin and asking God to forgive you, declaring your faith in Jesus, confessing Him as YOUR Savior and now as your Lord.

 Finally, the writer of Psalm 107 reminds us what we must do as God's chosen people: "Give thanks to the LORD, for He is good, His love endures forever.
 Let the redeemed of the LORD say this …" (107:1-2).
 No one else CAN say this!
 Only those who have been redeemed by the blood of Jesus Christ can know that we are saved and have received the gift of eternal life by God's grace.
-Everyone else is trying to be good enough, to follow the "rules" and "traditions" of their religion to try to please their "god," but we KNOW that it was the blood of Jesus shed on the cross that redeemed us, as Peter writes in I Peter 1:18-19: "For you know that it was not with perishable things such as silver or gold that you were redeemed from the empty way of life handed down to you from your forefathers, but with the precious blood of Christ, a lamb without blemish or defect."
-He was the perfect sacrifice and by His shed blood we ARE redeemed!!!
+Everyone else is trying to be good enough, to follow the "rules" and "traditions" of their religion to try to please their "god," but we KNOW that it was the blood of Jesus shed on the cross that redeemed us.

-Therefore, like all those who wandered in desert wastelands, who sat in darkness and the deepest gloom, who rebelled and were afflicted and who endured trials of all kinds … we cry out to the LORD, our God, and He delivers us.
-Why?
+How do we respond?
 The Psalmist tells us in verses 8, 15, 21 and 31: "Let them give thanks to the LORD for His unfailing love and His wonderful deeds for men."
-This is the purpose of God's redemption, of His covenant of grace, of His promises … that He would have a people who would give thanks, who would worship Him, who would exalt and praise His name - FOREVER!!!
+This is the purpose of God's redemption, of His covenant of grace, of His promises … that He would have a people who would give thanks, who would worship Him, who would exalt and praise His name – FOREVER!
 "Whoever is wise, let him heed these things and consider the great love of the LORD!"
 (107:43).

-"O LORD, my God, in You I find my hope and my joy, for Your promises are true and You have delivered me from Your just wrath and from the emptiness of life in this world through Your Son, Jesus Christ.
-I rejoice in Your covenant with Abraham and his descendants and I give thanks that You have made ME one of Your chosen ones by faith.
-Thank You, Father, for Your Holy Spirit and for Your grace, in Jesus' name, Amen"
+"O LORD, my God, in You I find my hope and my joy, for Your promises are true and You have delivered me from Your just wrath through Your Son, Jesus Christ.
+I rejoice in Your covenant with Abraham and his descendants and I give thanks that You have made ME one of Your chosen ones by grace through faith.
+Thank You, Father, in Jesus' name, Amen"